-Summary of Phase 3 study
+Summary of First Phase 3 Clinical Study in Adults

 We completed a Phase 3, 6-week, multicenter, randomized, double-blind, parallel-group, fixed-dose study of MDX 1400 mg once daily compared with placebo in 300 adults with ADHD.
 The study was conducted at 18 sites in the United States and 2 sites in Israel.
 The study was designed to evaluate the efficacy of MDX 1400 mg daily compared with placebo in the treatment of ADHD in adults as measured by the CAARS questionnaire.
 The primary endpoint of change from Baseline in CAARS over Weeks one through six using the MMRM analysis did not reach statistical significance with MG01CI 1400 mg versus placebo for the Intend To Treat (ITT) Population (n=297; p=0.1358).